ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 At JAIKIN, we support SMEs through their ERP migration -- whether to a SaaS solution (Odoo, ERPNext, NetSuite) or to a custom development.
 Our proven method guarantees business continuity, data preservation and a painless deployment.

-The best time to migrate
+The right time to migrate

-Why 70% of ERP migrations fail
+Why ERP migrations fail

 The mistakes are almost always the same.
 Avoiding them is our specialty.